-3.01 The base shoes must be oriented on their individual piers so that the intersection of the vertical wing plates is nearest the outside corner of the pier.
+3.01 The base shoes must be oriented on their individual piers so that the intersection of the vertical wing plates is nearer the outside corner than any other corner of the pier.
 The line formed by the junction of the two wing plates should slope slightly toward the center of the tower.